Localization of smooth p-power torsion representations of GL_2(Q_p): Localization of smooth GL2(Qp) -representations

-So it suffices to prove that \numequation E^i = \Ext^i_{E_x}(M_x(\pi), M[1/(T-\lambda)]) = 0 \end{equation} for all~$i$.
+for all~$i$.
 We are going to deduce this from Propositions~\ref{centreelementsI} and~\ref{centreelementsII}, using the fact that this $\Ext^i$-group is a module over the centre~$Z_x$ of~$E_x$ in a unique way under the actions on either factor.

 Assume first that~$x$ is a block of type~(1), (2) or~(4).
-Then it follows from Proposition~\ref{centreelementsI} that there exists an element~$T_x-\lambda \in Z_x$ inducing the operator~$T-\lambda$ on~$M_x(\tau_i)$ for all~$i$, and so on~$M$ too.
+Then it follows from Proposition~\ref{centreelementsI} that there exists an element~$T_x-\lambda \in Z_x$ inducing the operator~$T-\lambda$ on~$M_x(\tau_m)$ for all~$m$, and so on~$M$ too.
 Since~$\pi$ is an absolutely irreducible object of~$\cA_x$ and~$T_x-\lambda = 0$ on~$\tau_1$, we also have~$T_x-\lambda = 0$ on~$\pi$.
 Hence the vanishing of~\eqref{Exttovanish} follows from the fact that~$T_x-\lambda$ is simultaneously invertible and zero on~$E^i$.

 Assume now that~$x$ has type~(3).
 Then~$E^i$ has an invertible endomorphism~$T-\lambda$ arising from the second factor.
 Furthermore, by Proposition~\ref{centreelementsII} there are central elements~$z_0, \ldots, z_n \in Z_x$ such that